 Impacts: Significant impacts to air quality have resulted from the abandonment of irrigated lands to supply the second aqueduct.

-Project Description/ Mitigation Measure: Approximately 1,240 acres of formerly irrigated agricultural lands that had not successfully revegetated have been planted with pasture or alfalfa (see mitigation measure 10-11, above).
-In addition, other areas that have the potential to cause significant adverse impacts on air quality have been identified in Section 10, Mitigation Goals/ Strategies/Actions: Vegetation, and will be mitigated as set forth in that section.
-Minimize impact to less than significant.
-Project Status/ Effectiveness: N/A Mitigation Plan Required/Status: No.
+Mitigation Measure: Approximately 1,240 acres of formerly irrigated agricultural lands that had not successfully revegetated have been planted with pasture or alfalfa (see mitigation measure 10-11, above).
+In addition, other areas that have the potential to cause significant adverse impacts on air quality have been identified in Section 10,

+Vegetation, and will be mitigated as set forth in that section.